Dodgy bosses caught rorting the JobKeeper payment will feel the full weight of the law, according to Scott Morrison.

-“We’re seeing bosses stand down their workers when there isn’t a genuine stoppage of work and where they have no right to do so,” he said.
+“We’re seeing bosses stand down their workers when there isn’t a genuine stoppage of work and where they have no right to do so.

 “And we’re also seeing workers singled out for dismissal or redundancy because they have previously made a complaint about their working conditions.”

 Mr Heffernan urged all workers to check their pay when the JobKeeper payments start next month.

 Please call our specialist team at Fair Work Claims today on